 Everything we need, we already have; all the answers, all the questions, all the knowledge exists within each of us.

-If someone wants to find out more about Maria Boznovska coaching and mentoring services, where should they go?
+If someone wants to find out more about Mirjana Boznovska coaching and mentoring services, where should they go?

 Feel free to contact me through email or my Facebook and website.
 Also through my PR in relation to keynote speaking, panels, media interviews.
 You can also receive my weekly Letter of Love: Note to Self here.